FIE vs OÜ in Estonia 2026: Taxes, Risks, and Best Fit

 FIE vs OÜ: the core difference

-OÜ is a private limited company.
-It separates business liability from personal assets and is the standard structure for startups, e-residents, and businesses that plan to grow.
+is a private limited company.
+It separates business liability from personal assets and gives you a cleaner setup for growth, partners, and predictable financial processes.

 Taxes in practice (simplified)